peteroupc/CBOR/docs/PeterO.Cbor.CBORDateConverter.md

  * 4 - Second of the minute, from 0 through 59.

  * 5 - Fractional seconds, expressed in nanoseconds.
-This value cannot be less than 0.
+This value cannot be less than 0 and must be less than 1000*1000*1000.

  * 6 - Number of minutes to subtract from this date and time to get global time.
 This number can be positive or negative, but cannot be less than -1439 or greater than 1439.
 For tags 0 and 1, this value is always 0.